FrieslandCampina Germany: Key company data

 Campina currently employs around 2200 people in Germany.
 Its works process around 1.4 billion litres of milk p.a.
 (Basis:March 2004).

 Turnover in 2005: €846 million (Campina worldwide: €3.569 billion).

 Since 2005, Campina GmbH has been headed by managing director Michael Feller, reporting into the Dutch Campina unit "Consumer Products Europe" (CPE).

 Criticism

 The company came under fire from environmental campaigners in 2005 for sourcing milk from farmers who also grew genetically modified maize.
 Greenpeace demanded that the company ensures that farmers were not feeding corn to their dairy cows, a move already taken by competitive dairies.
 Chairman of German watchdog Foodwatch, renewed the attack on Campina in October 2007.

 In October 2008 Campina reacted to public criticism by removing genetically modified ingredients from animal feeds used in the production of milk for its Landliebe brand.
-The company plans to start making "GM-Free" yogurts and desserts in April 2009.
+The company planned to start making "GM-Free" yogurts and desserts in April 2009.